 Its unique design and location over the East River make Pier 17 a natural cultural landmark, serving as the backdrop for iconic events and the home of ESPN’s Seaport studios, which broadcasts numerous live shows set against the pier’s views of the Brooklyn Bridge.

 On Pier 17’s Heineken Riverdeck, a slate of restaurants from marquee chefs have created a covetable waterfront dining destination.
-Jean-Georges Vongerichten’s The Fulton pays homage to the Seaport’s fish market heritage with a seafood-centric menu and polished nautical design, while Malibu Farm brings Helene Henderson’s California farm-to-table ethos to life here in New York.
-David Chang’s beloved Momofuku Ssäm Bar has arrived at Pier 17 from the East Village, and Andrew Carmellini opened both a chophouse concept and casual burger spot to Pier 17 in the forms of Carne Mare and Mister Dips.
+Jean-Georges Vongerichten’s The Fulton pays homage to the Seaport’s fish market heritage with a seafood-centric menu and polished nautical design, while Malibu Farm brings Helene Henderson’s California farm-to-table ethos to life here in New York, and Andrew Carmellini opened both a chophouse concept and casual burger spot at Pier 17 in the forms of Carne Mare and Mister Dips.